Graf Yoster: Sidekick

-Wolfgang Völz played Ioan (or in German: Johann), the count's butler.
+Wolfgang Völz played Ioan (or in German: Johann), the count's butler and chauffeur.
 The idea that a butler could be a hero was for German audiences already established by Butler Parker.
 Ioan would sometimes engage in investigations and then bring the count up to speed on the case as well as literally while he drove the count's Rolls-Royce.
 Moreover, he would instantly transform into the count's bodyguard whenever anybody endangered the count's well-being by trying to approach him in an inappropriate manner.
 Ioan applied his highly efficient close-combat techniques in a very businesslike way, completely different from any Hollywood boxing or Hong Kong martial arts style, and rather resembled the way British soldiers are taught to tackle similar situations.
 He was portrayed as a man of modest origins and it was repeatedly implied that he had been entangled in criminal activities before entering the count's employ.